json-editor/json-editor/README.md

 The `tabs` format can handle any array, but only shows one array element at a time.
 It has tabs on the left for switching between items.

+The `tabs-top` format place tabs on the top.

 Here's an example of the `table` format: